-PROGRAM ASSESSMENT TASK FORCES
+ACADEMIC PROGRAM ASSESSMENT COMMITTEE

-The Program Assessment Task Forces include the Directors of each program (on a rotating annual basis).
-The representatives include administrators, current teaching faculty, a select number of alumni and current students.
+The Program Assessment Committee is chaired by the Academic Dean and includes the Directors of each program, the Director of Institutional Effectiveness, and teaching faculty.
 Special guests may be invited based upon their expertise to sit in.
-The Task Forces meet at least once every three years to evaluate the effectiveness of the program.
+The Committee meets at least twice a year, i.e. every semester, to evaluate the effectiveness of the programs.
 BGU President has an open invitation to be part of these groups at any time.
-Issues that are addressed by the Task Forces include:
+Issues that are addressed by the Committee include: